-There is no age requirement for admission to Cambridge, although the vast majority of undergraduates are either 18 or will turn 18 during their first year.
+There is no age requirement for admission to most undergraduate courses at Cambridge, although the vast majority of undergraduates are either 18 or will turn 18 during their first year.
+For Medicine, students must turn 18 by the beginning of the second term of the first year.
 You’ll need to demonstrate that you have the maturity and personal skills to cope with university level study.

 Some courses have specific subject requirements.
 Please visit the Courses section to find out more.

 If English is not your first language, you may be asked to achieve an English language qualification in addition to your school exams.